spruceid/follower-vc-demo/README.md

 # Social graph data as Verifiable Credentials

+## Quickstart

+Prerequisites:
+- `cargo` and `didkit`.
+- WSL2 users may need to install `pkg-config` or another standard library for some dependencies like `openssl`.
-Prerequisites: `cargo` and `didkit`. `didkit` can be installed with `cargo`.
+- `didkit` can be installed by running `cargo install didkit-cli` from the root directory.

-This repo contains a small CLI that will need to be installed, will install as vc-follow.
-Install it like so from the root of the repo.
+This repo contains a small CLI that will need to be installed, will install as `vc-follow`.

+Install it like so from the root of the repo:
 ```bash
 $ cargo install --path ./cli
 ```